FullHuman/purgecss/docs/configuration.md

 - **fontFace \(default: false\)**

-If there are any unused @font-face rules in your css, you can remove them by setting the `fontFace` option to `true`
+If there are any unused @font-face rules in your css, you can remove them by setting the `fontFace` option to `true`.

 ```js
 await new PurgeCSS().purge({